microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Product Hands-on Lab - Azure Functions
+title: Product Hands-on Lab - Azure Functions deep dive
 short_title: Azure Functions
-description: This workshop will cover the integration of Azure FunctionsFlex Consumption service with other Azure service.
+description: This workshop will cover the integration of Azure Functions Flex Consumption service with other Azure service.
 You will use it to build a complete real world scenario.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false
 authors: # Required.
 You can add as many authors as needed